MaksimKurpa/DeepLinksHandler/README.md

 }
 ```
 In other cases of usage you should set your handle block for special URl before calling its from sowewhere.

-Notice: Only the last sent block for a unique URL will be executed.
+<b style='color:red'>!!!Notice:</b> Only the last sent block for a unique URL will be executed.

 ```objc
 static NSString * const kTestHandleURL = @"testurl://viewcontroller?title=ExampleAlert&description=ExampleDescriptionAlert";